 - Replacement air filters are expensive and sold separately

-Get the Levoit smart air purifier on Amazon and at Walmart.
+Get the Levoit smart air purifier on Amazon.

 This true HEPA purifier from Guardian Technologies features an activated charcoal filter and UV-C light option.
 The three-step filter includes a prefilter, true HEPA filter, and activated charcoal filter.
 The activated charcoal layer can help reduce odors from pets, cooking, smoke, and other daily household activities.
 The optional UV-C light feature helps kill airborne viruses.

 This unit filters air four times an hour in rooms up to 338 square feet.
 The larger capacity makes this unit an ideal option for kitchens, a major source of household smells.
 The small rectangular unit has a very basic and unobtrusive design.
 A simple button display has a filter change indicator light, UV-C light control, timer setting, and three speed settings.

 - Filters: HEPA filter, activated carbon filter, UV light filter

 - Recommended Square Footage: 338 square feet

 - 3 air speed settings

 - Limited portability